vsoch/uptodate/docs/docs/user-guide/user-guide.md

 ```

 You can also use this functionality with the `dockerbuild` or `dockerfile` or `dockerfilelist` parsers by adding `--changes`
 to only include changed files.
 The `--branch` flag works here as well, and can be added with `flags: --branch master` in the GitHub action.
+If it's found that you are on the same branch you are comparing against, instead
+we look one commit back, the assumption being that you merged and the changes are found in the
+last commit.

 ### GitHub Action